Retreats

 For some, the augmented activity of synaptic serotonin receptors paves the way for a mental landscape more receptive to introspection.
 The weeks succeeding the retreat witness the brain maintaining its connection to profound emotions, positioning the participant to capitalize on this newfound emotional receptiveness, possibly complementing it with interpersonal or cognitive behavioral therapies.

 Without the usual psychological barriers, the work done with a psychologist or healthcare professional would be much deeper.
-The brain’s plasticity, triggered by a psychoactive molecule, is believed to enable rapid reconfiguration without the need for a lengthy process.
+Many believe that a psychoactive molecule triggering the brain’s plasticity enables rapid reconfiguration without needing a lengthy process.

 Trust and Mental Health

-Those battling treatment resistant depression, a particularly challenging form of the mental illness, sometimes perceive psychedelic retreats as a potential cure for depression, as a method to prevent a relapse or as an alternative to conventional treatments.
-However, it’s imperative to recognize that these retreats don’t promise miraculous cures.
+Those battling treatment-resistant depression, a particularly challenging form of the mental illness, sometimes view psychedelic retreats as a potential cure.
+They see it as a method to prevent relapse or as an alternative to conventional treatments.
+However, it’s imperative to recognize that these retreats don’t promise a miraculous cure or a complete and immediate disappearance of depressive symptoms.
+A small study from Imperial College London suggests that taking magic mushrooms is as effective as taking antidepressant medication.

 “The participant must have absolute certainty that they are respected and understood, particularly in their limitations.”